r0bah0lic/website.r0bah0lic.github.io/_pages/research.md

 The functional importance of RNA-DNA interactions in regulating molecular phenotypes and disease risk

-How do biomedical scientsists feel about learning computer programming?
+How do biomedical scientists feel about learning computer programming?